jellybeane/adventofcode2022/README.md

 10  |Cathode Ray Tube| Even more state manipulation and match, `if let Some(x) = y` 11  |Monkeys| `impl` methods for a struct, fighting the borrow checker, remainders, how to keep a closure as a struct's member
-12  |Elevation map| Breadth First Search, Generics with Trait Bounds (`where` expression)
+12  |Elevation map| Breadth First Search, Generics with Trait Bounds (`where` expression) 12  |"Packet" Comparison| recursion, the functional programming thing where you handle the head and pass on the rest, `@` syntax